The Insider Guide To Living In Malaga As An Expat

 Foodies’ paradise

-Málaga’s cuisine focuses on seafood, and especially the freshly-caught Mediterranean anchovy.
+Málaga’s cuisine focuses on seafood, especially the freshly-caught Mediterranean anchovy.
 So much, that Spaniards call Malagueños boquerones (anchovies).

 Living in Malaga